 WaterNSW is the state-owned corporation who operate and maintain the State’s rivers and water supply systems.
 It is expected they will conduct the procurement process for the upgrade.

-So far $32 million of the total funding pool has been allocated over three years within the 2019-20 NSW Budget, to investigate raising the dam wall.
+2019: $650 million funding was announced by the NSW Government as an election commitment in 2019.
+To date, $32 million of the total funding pool has been allocated over three years within the 2019-20 NSW Budget, to investigate raising the dam wall.

-In October 2019, a drought assistance announcement was made by the Commonwealth Government and the NSW Government to provide $650 million in funding on a joint basis.
+October 2019: A drought assistance announcement was made by the Commonwealth Government and the NSW Government to provide $650 million in funding on a joint basis.
 Half of the Commonwealth's commitment will be funded from the National Water Infrastructure Development Fund; the other half of the Commonwealth commitment will be financed from the National Water Infrastructure Loan Facility and ultimately repaid by NSW Government.
 Due to the use of the loan facility, the ultimate funding split between Commonwealth and NSW Government's will be 25:75.

-In 2019, $650 million in funding was announced for the project by the NSW and Commonwealth Governments.
+2019: $650 million in funding was announced for the project by the NSW and Commonwealth Governments.

-In 2014, the Lachlan Valley Water Security Study was undertaken by WaterNSW identifying a range of different options to improve regional water security.
+2014: The Lachlan Valley Water Security Study was undertaken by WaterNSW identifying a range of different options to improve regional water security.
 Raising of the Wyangala Dam wall was a key recommendation of the study.

 The proposal to raise the Wyangala Dam wall follows the NSW Government’s announcement to fund a business case for building a 12 kilometre pipeline from Lake Rowlands Dam to Carcoar Dam, which was also identified in the Lachlan Valley Water Security Study.